nens/threedi-docs/source/d_qgis_plugin.rst

 2) When the calculations are finished, new layers are added to the QGIS project.
 These layers contain statistics from the 3Di results on pipes, manholes, pumps and weirs.
 The layers are explained below.

 *Note: DWF = Dry Weather Flow, CSF = Combined Sewer Flow, SWF = Storm Water Flow*

+**metadata_statistics**
+- *table:* Refers to the table, see below
+- *field:* Refers to the fieldname, see below
+- *from_agg:* If set to 0 the statistics are derived using actual values on the output time step.
+This is the case if no aggregation value is available.
+Not using an aggregation netcdf makes the statistics derived using this tool less accurate
+- *input_param:* For advanced users: Refers to the input parameter from the NetCDF
+- *timestep:* When not derived from aggregation netcdf it is important what timestep has been used.
+It gives an indication of the accuracy of the value.

 **Pipes**